Chet Holifield Federal Building: History

 Designed to accommodate 7,000 aerospace employees, after the acquisition by Rockwell the building sat empty for several years.
 Rockwell eventually offered to trade the building to the United States government in exchange for three surplus government facilities of equal value located near Los Angeles International Airport.
 In 1974, GSA assumed control of the building.

 In 1978, the United States Congress passed a bill to rename the building in honor of Democratic Congressman Chester E. "Chet" Holifield, who had represented California's 19th congressional district from 1943 to 1974.
 Much of the building continued to be vacant for the next decade.

 After GSA attempted to sell the building in the 1980s, it decided to keep it and assign agencies to it.
 This area of California had undergone rapid development while the building was held and federal agencies had increased staff in the area to serve the population.
 Today, the building's primary tenants are the United States Department of Homeland Security and the Internal Revenue Service.
 Holdings of the National Archives and Records Administration for the Pacific region were once located in the building but have since been relocated to a new center in Perris, California.

-In 2019 the Chet Holifield Federal Building was one of five California properties on the list of Federal properties recommended for disposal by the Public Buildings Reform Board.
+In 2019, the Chet Holifield Federal Building was one of five California properties on the list of Federal properties recommended for disposal by the Public Buildings Reform Board.
+In January 2024 it was listed for sale on the GSA auctions website with a starting bid of $70 Million.
+In October 2024, the auction closed with a winning bid of $177 million.